Princeton University Freshman Seminar FRS161 (2019-2021)

 State of the Earth: Shifts and Cycles — in Spain (2015-2017)

-Changes for 2020: On campus or not, in person or not, we are preparing an interesting and challenging Freshman Seminar.
-We will (re-)focus on local, regional and global weather and climate, and expose you to a variety of digital instruments that will collect and report primary data.
+Changes for 2021: We ran an interesting and challenging virtual Freshman Seminar.
+We re-focused on local, regional and global weather and climate, using a variety of digital instruments that will collect and report primary data.

 In this Freshman Seminar, you combine satellite remote sensing and geological and geophysical field observations with modeling, interpretation, and reporting, to answer questions on the impact of climate, topography, and geography on agricultural crop production.
 How is the energy of Earth and the Sun harnessed in its various forms?
 What is the impact of agriculture and resource extraction on landscapes—and how do climate and topography influence what can be grown, what can be mined, where humans settle?
 How have civilizations through the ages reconciled opportunity and threat: of fertile volcanoes, powerful rivers, burning forests?
 In the classroom, around campus, and in the field abroad, using both instruments and your own senses, you gain practical experience collecting data in geographic context.
 You analyze these data using statistical techniques such as regression and geospatial analysis, while learning the programming language MATLAB.
 You write a research paper and typeset it in LaTeX.